 I received a bachelor’s degree in Business Administration from the University of Michigan-Flint and an M.B.A. from Michigan State University.
 I am a Chartered Financial Analyst and earned this designation in 2000.

 I grew up in mid-Michigan in a “Richie Cunningham traditional” American family.
 My father worked for General Motors and my mother stayed at home, ran the household, and was the family CEO.
 I went to a Catholic grade school and public high school before attending university.

 I have a special feeling for the plight of underprivileged children.
 I served for six years on the Board of Directors of the Catholic Charities of Shiawassee and Genesee counties.
 We provided comprehensive child welfare services for abused and disadvantaged children (food, clothing, and counseling services).

 We live in Davison, which is located in mid-Michigan, outside of Flint.
-My wife, Melissa, and I have been married for 23 years.
-We have three children—18-year-old twins, Abby and Michael, and a 16-year-old son, Joey.
-Michael is a freshman at MSU and is majoring in history and statistics while Abby is majoring in nursing and running cross country and track at Elmhurst College outside of Chicago.
+My wife, Melissa, and I have been married for 24 years.
+We have three children—19-year-old twins, Abby and Michael, and a 17-year-old son, Joey.
+Abby and Michael are both sophomores at MSU.
+Abby is the College of Nursing while Michael is majoring in finance and history with a minor in data science statistics.

 We particularly enjoy taking family vacations and have traveled to Boston, New York, California, New Orleans, Hawaii, and many other places in between.

 It’s easy to state that we treat students, co-workers, vendors, and clients the way we would like to be treated.
 This isn’t an empty slogan.
 It guides my life.